 Since the ancient times, humans have used essential oils for medicine and aromatherapy.
 Essential oils have a wide variety of uses in aromatherapy, including relaxing the mind, enhancing mood, improving respiration, and boosting the mental function.
 Essential oils are thought to have a number of benefits in alternative medicine as well.

 Nonetheless, essential oils can be dangerous if consumed.
-As such, they are mostly inhaled, applied topically or more recently breathed using retronasal olfaction, and if need be, consumed internally in very low doses.
+As such, they are mostly used aromatically, applied topically, or more recently breathed using retronasal olfaction, and if need be, consumed internally in very low doses.
 Some oils can be very helpful for treating skin problems, respiratory illnesses, and wounds as antiseptics.

 Caffeine is perhaps the most popular and loved alkaloid.
 Human beings have used caffeine to stay alert for centuries.
 As an alkaloid, caffeine has a protective role in the plants it comes from; coffee, cocoa, and tea.
 The seedlings of the coffee plant contain high concentrations of caffeine, which is toxic in nature and protects the seedlings from insects.
 The high concentration of caffeine also has an interesting defense mechanism; they prevent other plants from germinating in the area.
 This phenomenon is referred to as allelopathy.